Queen1eZ/COVID-19-Vaccine-Reservation-Scheduling-Application/README.md

 ●	Vaccines: these are vaccine doses in the health organization’s inventory of medical supplies that are on hand and ready to be given to the patients.

 ●	Reservations: these are appointments that patients will book.

+## Details
+●	scheduler.py
+  * the main runner for your command-line interface

+●	scheduler.model
+  * Caregiver.py: data model for caregivers
+  * Vaccine.py: data model for vaccines
+  * Patient.py: data model for patients

+●	scheduler.db
+  * ConnectionManager.py: a wrapper class to help instantiate the connection to the SQL Server database

+●	resources
+  * create.sql: the create statement for tables